These instructions assume that you have

 However, if you are installing a RIP build onto a system that already has a version of Machinekit* installed as a binary install from packages say, or has other RIP builds, you should invoke from the root dir of the RIP,

 only in terminal sessions where you specifically want to run this RIP.

-Users who wish to invoke machinekit (built with xenomai threads enabled) on a xenomai realtime kernel must ensure they are members of the xenomai group.
+Users who wish to invoke machinekit-hal (built with Xenomai 2 threads enabled) on a Xenomai 2 realtime kernel must ensure they are members of the xenomai group.
 If that wasn’t already done when installing the kernel, then add each such user now

 sudo adduser <username> xenomai